 In the old days, dried comfrey root was ground into a powder and used to treat (and prevent) diaper rash.
 It was also applied as a poultice to the upper chest area in cases of asthma.
 The leaves were nibbled throughout the day to ward off asthma attacks.

 Comfrey is a perennial that grows up to three foot tall, with brownish black, turnip-like roots.
 It has large, hairy leaves that measure about 20 inches long and feel rough to the touch.
 Comfrey flowers may be blue, lavender, pink, white, or creamy yellow.

-Comfrey plants can live over twenty years so plant in a permanent location.
 To encourage more leaf production keep flower buds cut off.
 Comfrey is best when used in dried form.
 Avoid fresh, young leaves.
-Harvest during the flowering stage for best results (although the plant may be cut four or five time a year when grown for feed purposes).
+Harvest during the flowering stage for best results.

-*Comfrey should never be used on deep or infected wounds because rapid surface healing can cause dirt and pus to be trapped in the body.
-Comfrey use is restricted in Australia, New Zealand, Canada, and Germany due to the possibility of liver damage from long term use (although most herbalists consider this restriction to be ridiculous).
+* Comfrey should never be used on deep or infected wounds because rapid surface healing can cause dirt and pus to be trapped in the body.
+Comfrey use is restricted in Australia, New Zealand, Canada, and Germany due to the possibility of liver damage from long term use.
+Use comfrey only for a week or two unless under the supervision of a healthcare professional.
 Always consult with a healthcare professional before using any herbal remedy especially if pregnant, nursing, or taking other medications.